-1.)
-You must have spent the money yourself during the specified financial year and you weren’t reimbursed
+1. You must have spent the money yourself during the specified financial year and were not reimbursed

 Vehicle and Travel Expenses, including travel between work and home

-Deductions are available for the use of your personal vehicle to travel for work related purposes.
-Whilst many people drive some distances to their workplace, trips between home and the work place are considered to be private travel and are therefore not deductible.
+No matter the distance, trips between home and the workplace are considered to be private travel and are therefore not deductible.

 Clothing, Laundry and Dry-Cleaning Expenses

-Tax deductions can also be included for the costs of purchasing and maintaining occupation specific clothing and protective clothing can also be tax deductables.
+The costs of purchasing and maintaining occupation specific clothing and protective clothing can also be tax deductables.

-Protective clothing is considered as both clothing and footwear that is worn to minimize chances of injury or illness caused by an individual’s occupation.
-Some examples of protective clothing to consider when engaging in individual tax planning are: safety coloured vests, fire resistant and sun-protection clothing, steel cap boots, non-slip nurse’s shoes and overalls.
+Protective clothing is defined as both clothing and footwear that is worn to minimize chances of injury or illness caused by an individual’s occupation.
+Some examples of protective clothing are: safety coloured vests, fire resistant and sun-protection clothing, steel cap boots, non-slip nurse’s shoes and overalls.